-Almost every piece of plastic that has ever been produced still exists, and will exist for far longer on this wonderful Earth than we will.
-Though created and used under the guise of convenience, single-use plastics are littering our planet, creating huge gyres of plastic waste in our oceans, being consumed by animals, and instead of biodegrading, they are breaking up into smaller microplastic that make their way up the food chain and into our bodies.
+Most every piece of plastic that has ever been produce still exists and will exists for far longer than will be on this wonderful Earth.
+Though created and used under the guise of convenience, single-use plastics are littering our planet, creating huge gyres of plastic waste in our oceans, being consumed by animals, and instead of biodegrading, they are breaking up into smaller microplastics that make their way up the food chain and into our bodies.

-“5 Gyres believes a planet free of plastic pollution depends on the next generation of environmental activists become the ocean heroes of tomorrow” – 5 Gyres
+“5 Gyres believes a planet free of plastic pollution depends on the next generation of environmental activists become the ocean heros of tomorrow” – 5 Gyres

 For many years, Natracare has been a proud supporter of the incredible work 5 Gyres does to fight plastic pollution.
-And when the opportunity to join a smaller expedition in Southern California came along – to trawl for microplastic and discuss solutions to the global health crisis for plastic pollution with 50 underserved youth from Sunburst Academy — we couldn’t say no!
+And when the opportunity to join a smaller expedition in Southern California with 50 underserved youth from Sunburst Academy to trawl for microplastic and discuss solutions to the global health crisis for plastic pollution — we couldn’t say no!

-5 Gyres is on a mission to empower action against the global health crisis of plastic pollution through science, education, and adventure.
-One of these programs that truly intersects these three pillars is the Mi Mar (My Sea) expedition, where youth from underserved communities engage directly with science, and the solutions to plastic pollution.
+5 Gyres is on the mission to empower action against the global health crisis of plastic pollution through science, education, and adventure.
+One of these programs that truly intersects these three pillars is the Mi Mar (My Sea) expedition, where youth from underserved communities engage directly and hands-on with science and solutions to plastic pollution.

-In partnership with a local whale watching company, these students go on a one-day research expedition into the ocean and collect data on microplastic off the shores in Southern California.
-For many of these students, this was the first time they have ever been on a boat and more than likely their first time seeing cetaceans in their natural habitat.
-They were all super excited to learn about the ocean, about plastic pollution, and to be just on the boat.
+In partnership with a local whale watching company, these students go on a one-day research expedition into the ocean and conduct data on microplastic off the shores in Southern California.
+For many of these students, this was their first time they have ever been on a boat and more than likely their first time seeing cetaceans in their natural habitat.
+They were all super excited to learn about the ocean, about plastic pollution and to be just on the boat.
 This is where it all starts: getting young people excited and involved with ocean conservation!